jimmyheller/ai-productivity-tool/README.md

 ## Features

 - 💬 Chat with AI to discuss ideas, problems, and plans
+- 🎯 **Real-time PARA Framework extraction** - Automatically categorize content into Projects, Areas, Resources, and Archives
 - 🔍 Extract tasks from your conversation automatically
 - 🎙️ Voice input with transcription via Whisper API
-- 🔄 Integration with Notion for task management
+- 🔄 **Enhanced Notion integration** for PARA methodology and task management
+- ⚡ **Live sidebar** with confirmation system for extracted elements
 - 🔐 Authentication with Clerk

 ## Setup